 - Fundação da Juventude (available only in Portuguese)

-- IEFP - Institute of Employment and Vocational Training (available only in Portuguese)
+- IEFP - Institute of Employment and Vocational Training (only available in Portuguese)

-- Santa Casa da Misericórdia de Lisboa - Banco de Inovação Social (available only in Portuguese)
+- Santa Casa da Misericórdia de Lisboa - Banco de Inovação Social (only available in Portuguese)

 - If you are looking to buy or lease;